BinaryBrain/Rpi-SK6812-ws2812b-RGBW-http-server/README.md

 ### UDP

+The UDP server runs on port `13335` by default.

 First byte is header: 0x03 for RGB, 0x04 for RGBW.
 Rest is payload, each byte is a color value.

 For instance: